+This school is thought to be a great option for those in the military.
 The affordable yearly price of $15,473 for University of Wisconsin - La Crosse is excellent for students who consider debt as one of their biggest concerns.
-86.0% of first years return for their sophomore year of school.
-Find each of the essential details on UW - La Crosse by looking at their scorecard.
+A virtual tour could be a good way to find out more about University of Wisconsin - La Crosse.

 It's difficult to beat Randolph - Macon College if you want to study Archeology.
 This school is located in the suburban region of Ashland, Virginia, close to shops and other amusement.

 With 63.6% of the teachers being full time, students will get a good amount of interaction with professors.
 Many Randolph - Macon first-year students receive scholarships.
 Check out some school videos to learn more about what's happening on campus.

 Sweet Briar College is among your best bets if you want to study Archeology.
 Located in Sweet Briar, Virginia, Sweet Briar delivers a secure, suburban environment for young people.

 There is a graduate program obtainable for students who are intrigued.
 Sweet Briar College is known for a low crime rate, among the safest schools in the U.S..
 Ever wish you had an effective way to find out a college's grades in every subject?
 Now you do.
 Check out Sweet Briar College's scorecard.

 It's difficult to beat The College of Wooster if you wish to pursue Archeology as a major.
 Students who get pleasure from a more slow-paced life will value the school's position in the compact town of Wooster, Ohio.